-CDMS (also referred to as CDS) is an LDMS with additional features specific for the management of chromatography systems and data analysis.
+CDMS (also referred to as CDS) is an LDMS with additional key features specific for the lab management of chromatography systems and data analysis.
 These systems are usually cloud applications with local clients.
 The central server has control over all chromatography systems and allows remote control and data analysis.
 Therefore most of the work can be done from users’ local PC.

 The basic component of CDMS is the chromatography toolkit.
 It helps users during the method development, validation, data analysis, and report generation.
 It also implements features regulated by 21 CFR Part 11, such as access control, audit trails, electronic signatures, and lifecycle management.
 This allows the use of these instruments in GMP environments.
 CDMS has many organizational features.
 Therefore, an organization usually has a single CDMS system that is used by many departments.
-It integrates with the LIMS system and provides a complete data integrity cycle.
+It integrates with the LIMS system and provides a complete data accuracy cycle.

 Market leaders in CDMS are Chromeleon, Empower, Analyst, Xcalibur, and MassHunter.

 Example: An R&D department in a biotech company would use a CDMS to create methods and analysis pipelines for chromatography assay.
 After the methods and pipelines are validated, they go through a review lifecycle, where other scientists review them and sign reports.
 After that, the method cannot be changed.
 Then the method is transferred to the production laboratory for routine use.